ifoxfoot/fqacalc/README.md

 # fqacalc

+## A Florisitic Quality Assessment Calculator for R

 <!-- badges: start -->
 <!-- badges: end -->

-This package provides functions for calculating total species richness, native species richness, mean C, native mean C, FQI, native FQI, and adjusted FQI based on Michigan’s 2014 FQAI database.
+This package provides functions for calculating floristic quality metrics based on 47 regional FQAI databases that have been approved for use by the US Army Core of Engineers.

 ## Installation